gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 * Now start the server
 {% highlight shell %}
-npm run watch
+npm start
 {% endhighlight %}
 and enjoy the result at <a>http://localhost:3000</a>.
-It should be something like this :
+It should look like this :
 ![My helpful screenshot](/assets/screenshot-localhost-3000.png)

 * When you're ready to release, you can add the following script in /package.json :